atacker22dw/Multifaceted-Brain-Imaging-Data-Integration-via-Analysis-of-Subspaces/README.md

 - The data used in this study (HCP-YA) is freely and publicly available at [ConnectomeDB website](https://www.humanconnectome.org/study/hcp-young-adult/data-releases).
 - DIVAS will require an installation of a convex optimization solver, [CVX](http://cvxr.com/cvx/).
     - SeDuMi or SDPT3 solvers are reccomended for precise replication of our results.
+    - ```cvx_setup``` should be included in any DIVAS preprocessing script if using a computing cluster (recommended)
+- MATLAB 2021b is used to run all .m files and RStudio 1.4.1103 is used for all .r files.

 ## Usage

 The main branch consists of four subfolders -- `Preprocessing`, `DIVAS2021-main`, `Postprocessing`, and `Principal Angle Analysis Validation`.

+- Preprocessing
+    - `impute_include_preprocess.m` is the wrapper function for all preprocessing described in Section 2 of the linked manuscript.

 The `Preprocessing` subfolder includes four files necessary to prepare the HCP-YA data for submission to DIVAS.
 These preprocessing steps are described in detail in Section 2 of the linked manuscript.  `impute_include_preprocess.m` is the wrapper function for this step of the analysis and is run on MATLAB2021b.

 The `DIVAS2021-main` branch is a local copy of the Data Integration via Analysis of Subspaces repository found [here](https://github.com/jbprothero/DIVAS2021).
 Note, DIVAS will require an installation of a convex optimization solver, [CVX](http://cvxr.com/cvx/).
 SeDuMi or SDPT3 solvers are reccomended for precise replication of our results.
 The data integration routine accomplished via this `DIVAS2021-main` folder is described in Section 3.1 of the aforementioned paper.